+Equipment Sole-Source Suppliers

-1. When electronic fire detection and alarms systems are required by applicable codes as adopted by [Chapter 5](#) of the [OSE Manual](#) or when specified by the University, the decision whether to have the fire detection and alarm system as part of the construction contract or to contract that work directly with the Sole Source Supplier will be made on a project-by-project basis.
-The Project Manager will provide all contact information for the Sole Source Supplier.
+1. When electronic fire detection and alarms systems are required by applicable codes as adopted by [Chapter 5](#) of the [OSE Manual](#) or when specified by the University, the following will be decided by the University on a case-by case basis after consulting the local responding Fire Department: - Whether or not to have the fire detection and alarm system as part of the construction contract or to contract that work directly with the System Supplier. - Whether or not to the existing contract the University has in place with Johnson Controls.
+2. If University's contract with Johnson Controls, Inc. is chosen to provide the fire alarm system as part of the construct contract, The contractor must complete the following: - Review and submit to Clemson for evaluation of the pricing received in accordance with the terms and conditions of that contract. - Include the following specific details in the project specifications; name, contact information, solicitation number, and expiration date. - Retain documentation of the pricing evaluation of pricing information in each procurement file for review by Audit and Certification.

+System Requirements

-2. The design of fire alarm and detection systems for facilities at Clemson University shall be a fully addressable fire alarm and smoke detection system.
-The design shall meet all applicable codes as adopted by [Chapter 5](#) of the [OSE Manual](#), the latest edition of NFPA 72 and shall comply with the latest edition ICC 117.1.
-The designed system shall be UL listed.
-3. The standard Fire Alarm Control Panel shall include voice evacuation for all new construction and renovations affecting more than 50% of the building floor area and any fire alarm repairs or upgrades that include fire alarm panel replacement.
-4. All new fire alarm control panels (FACP's) be connected to the campus fiber network.
-All fire alarm cabling shall be protected in appropriate conduit or cable tray systems.
-5. The University contracts for its fire alarm services utilizing Johnson Controls, Inc. equipment for its components.
-6. The Authority Having Jurisdiction (AHJ) for the design and installation of fire alarm systems at Clemson is the University [Fire Code Official](#).
+1. All fire alarm and detection systems shall comply with all applicable codes as adopted by [Chapter 5](#) of the [OSE Manual](#) and the most current version of ICC A117.1.
+2. The design of fire alarm and detection systems for facilities at Clemson University shall provide for a fully addressable containing the following features: - All new Fire Alarm and Detection Systems shall include voice evacuation functionality for all new construction, renovations affecting more than 50% of the building floor area and any fire alarm repairs or upgrades that include fire alarm panel replacement.

+- All new FACP's shall have the capabilities mentioned directly above as well as being connected to the campus fiber network with the ability accurately communicate all supervisory, trouble, and alarm signal including per point device reporting to the University Public Safety Dispatch Center.
+If connection to the campus fiber network is technically infeasible, the FACP shall report to University Public Safety Dispatch Center by means approved by the [Fire Code Official](#). - All new FACP's are to have a dual line LCD information display and physical navigation and function selection buttons.
+The use of touch screens are not allowed. - All fire alarm cabling shall be protected in appropriate conduit or cable tray systems.

+3. The Authority Having Jurisdiction (AHJ) for the design and installation of fire alarm systems at Clemson is the University [Fire Code Official](#).